 Mr. Frank Roughton Harvey - 1993 A Award Recipient

 Considered a pioneer in religious drama, Frank Harvey spent thirty-three years engaged in making the Bible come alive on stage.
-Although many of his solo performances take place in the local church, international conventions and military sites were a regular part of his itinerary each year.
+Although many of his solo performances take place in the local church, he regularly performed at international conventions and military sites.
 Across the past three decades, 6,000 performances of “the Sermon on the Mount” have touched the lives of untold thousands.

 For ten years, tourists from across the Midwest experienced the glory of the passion play at the Living Word Amphitheatre near Cambridge, Ohio.
 Mr. Harvey designed and built the set and arena, then scripted, directed and played the lead role.
 Other productions include “Behold the Man,” performed in Atlanta Stadium before 44,000 people and “The Ultimate Choice,” performed for the Heritage Passion Play.

 We honor an internationally acclaimed actor, renowned for his portrayal of biblical characters.
-He has been a first rate ambassador for Asbury worldwide.
-Close to home, all three of his children are listed on the alumni files.
+He has been a first rate ambassador for Asbury worldwide, and all three of his children are Asbury alums.